Organic Wine — Does it Contain Sulfites?

 Some people are concerned about sulfites because of allergic reactions.
 Others do not want synthetic sulfites in their body.

-My take: If I were still drinking (it’s been 11 years already), I would be looking for USDA certified organic wine only.
-I would not want to be putting synthetic sulfites into my body and buying certified organic wine would be the only way to prevent this from happening.
+My take: If I were still drinking (it’s been 22 years already with no alcohol), I would be looking for USDA certified organic wine only.
+I would not want to be putting synthetic sulfites into my body, and buying certified organic wine would be the only way to prevent this from happening.